Thermocouples: Function and Application

 • Temperature range: -270°C to 400°C

-• Good for low temperatures, stable in oxidising atmospheres
+• Good for low temperatures, stable in oxidizing atmospheres

-Thermocouples are nowadays essential components of many industrial applications and scientific research.
+Thermocouples are nowadays indispensable components in many industrial applications and scientific research.
 Their ability to measure temperatures precisely and reliably makes them an important instrument.
-The correct identification of thermocouples is crucial for correct temperature measurement.
+The correct identification of thermocouples is crucial for accurate temperature measurement.

-One way to identify thermocouples is to check the colour of the connector and insulation.
-Over the years, a variety of thermocouple types have been developed, consisting of different material pairings.
-In order to make a clear identification possible, the different types have been given identification colours.
-However, it should be noted that there are different colour codes for different countries, for example those classified according to “IEC” (International Electrotechnical Commission), “BS” (British Standard) or “ANSI” (American National Standards Institute).
+One way is to check the color of the connectors and insulation (color codes).
+Over the years, a variety of different types have been developed, consisting of different material pairings.
+To enable clear distinction, the various types have been assigned identifying colors.
+These color combinations are presented in color tables.
+However, it should be noted that there are different color codes for various countries, for example, those classified according to “IEC” (International Electrotechnical Commission), “BS” (British Standard), or “ANSI” (American National Standards Institute).

-An example of the differences in colour coding is the type R thermocouple.
-According to the IEC standard, this thermocouple has orange insulation, while according to the BS standard it is marked green.
-These differences can cause confusion, especially when thermocouples from different countries are used.
-It is therefore important to know and take into account the relevant standards.
+An example of the differences in color coding is Type R. According to the IEC standard, this has an orange insulation, while according to the BS standard, it is marked green.
+These differences can lead to confusion, especially when thermocouples from different countries are used.
+It is therefore important to know and consider the corresponding standards.

-Below are some common thermocouple types and their corresponding colour codes:
+Below are some common types and their corresponding color codes:

 Type K: IEC – green; BS – yellow; ANSI – yellow